 Buying a car online vs in person at a dealership

-Negotiating face-to-face or surfing the web: Learn how to decide if you should buy a car online or at the dealership.
+Negotiating face to face or surfing the web: Should you buy a car online or at the dealership?

-Buying a car online vs. at a dealership
+Pros and cons of buying a car online vs at a dealership

 When to buy a car online

 You’ll usually want to buy a car online in the following circumstances:

 - You want a specific make and model.
 You may want to shop online if you’re looking for a specific type of car since it may not be available from a local dealer.